Radiative (anti)neutrino energy spectra from muon, pion, and kaon decays: Muon decay

 \section{Muon decay}

-Muons from the decay of pion are a source of (anti)neutrinos of both electron and muon flavors.
-In this Section, we calculate (anti)neutrino energy spectra from the radiative decay of muon $\mu^- \to e^- \bar{\nu}_e \nu_\mu (\gamma)$ and $\mu^+ \to e^+ {\nu}_e \bar{\nu}_\mu (\gamma)$ in the muon rest frame accounting for all electron-mass effects.
+Pions and kaons decay into muons, which become a source of (anti)neutrinos of both electron and muon flavors.
+In this Section, we calculate (anti)neutrino energy spectra from the radiative decay of the muon $\mu^- \to e^- \bar{\nu}_e \nu_\mu (\gamma)$ and $\mu^+ \to e^+ {\nu}_e \bar{\nu}_\mu (\gamma)$ in the muon rest frame accounting for all electron-mass effects.
 Accounting for the isotropic invariance, neutrino energy spectra in the muon rest frame do not depend on the polarization of the decaying muon.